-- 1. Senior Secured Loans.
+- 1. Structured Loans.
 The Group identifies top performing non-bank lenders that provide finance to a tightly defined target audience.
-We provide senior financing with security over real assets; - 2.
-Secondary Portfolios.
-These opportunities are sourced from established relationships and networks; and - 3.
-Direct loan acquisitions.
-The Group sets criteria for loan origination with speciality platforms.
-A significant component of economic returns to the speciality platform partners are subordinated to the credit asset returns, creating strong alignment of interests between the Group and the partner, as well as providing additional downside protection.
+Senior financing is provided with security over real assets; - 2.
+Direct Portfolios.
+These portfolios of directly owned loans are typically sourced from established relationships with non-banks and are typically secured on underlying assets i.e. property; and